Student Services at the Law Library

 Hours of Operation

 During the academic year, Library hours are: Monday – Thursday, 7 AM to Midnight; Friday, 7AM to 10PM; Saturday, 9AM to 10PM; Sunday 9AM to Midnight.
-Hours, including special hours during summers and holidays, are posted by the Library’s main entrance and under the Hours link at the bottom of the Law Library’s website.
+Hours, including special hours during summers and holidays, are posted on the digital sign by the Library’s main entrance and under the Hours link at the bottom of the Law Library’s website.

 After 6:00 PM on weekdays and weekends, access is limited to Law School faculty, students, staff, and others who have received prior authorization.

 The Law Library shares with other VU libraries an online library catalog (ACORN) and DiscoverLibrary, one interface for searching the libraries' vast resources of books, journals, databases, and more.
 ACORN and DiscoverLibrary are accessible from the Law Library website.